SAQ pricing

 Who qualifies as a service provider for PCI

 The PCI service provider definition is broader than many organisations realise.
-Service providers include any organisation that stores, processes, or transmits cardholder data on behalf of another entity, or any organisation that could impact the security of cardholder data even if it does not directly handle the data.
-Common SAQ D-SP organisations: payment gateways (Stripe at high volume, Adyen at high volume, smaller regional gateways), payment-page hosting services, fraud screening services that receive raw cardholder data for pattern matching, recurring billing service providers managing card-on-file, marketplace platforms operating sub-merchant funds flow, white-label payment processing platforms, payment terminal management services, and PCI compliance management platforms that handle merchant customer data.
+Service providers include any organisation that stores, processes or transmits cardholder data on behalf of another entity, or that could impact the security of cardholder data even without directly handling it.
+Common SAQ D-SP organisations: payment gateways, payment-page hosting services, fraud screening services that receive raw cardholder data for pattern matching, recurring billing providers managing card-on-file, marketplace platforms operating sub-merchant funds flow, white-label payment processing platforms, and payment terminal management services.

-Less obvious SAQ D-SP organisations include hosting providers whose customers run payment applications on the hosted infrastructure (where the hosting provider's security posture directly affects the customer's PCI scope), managed service providers operating customer payment environments, cloud service providers offering PCI-in-scope services (AWS, Azure, GCP all maintain their own AOCs that customers reference for PCI scope inheritance), and software-as-a-service products whose features touch cardholder data handling even tangentially.
+Less obvious ones include hosting providers whose customers run payment applications on the hosted infrastructure, managed service providers operating customer payment environments, cloud service providers offering PCI-in-scope services, and SaaS products whose features touch cardholder data handling even tangentially.
+AWS, Azure and GCP all maintain their own AOCs that customers reference for scope inheritance, which is the model to copy rather than the exception to rely on.

-The service provider designation is contractual: it is established through the merchant agreement between the SP and the merchant customer.
-SPs whose contracts explicitly disclaim handling of cardholder data may not require PCI compliance, though the PCI SSC's interpretation has tightened over time and acquirers increasingly require SP compliance evidence from any organisation whose service could plausibly affect cardholder data security.
-When in doubt, treat the obligation as applicable and complete SAQ D-SP rather than risk acquirer challenge.
+The designation is contractual: it is established through the agreement between you and your merchant customer.
+SPs whose contracts explicitly disclaim handling cardholder data may not require PCI compliance, though acquirers increasingly require SP compliance evidence from any organisation whose service could plausibly affect cardholder data security.
+When in doubt, treat the obligation as applicable rather than risk an acquirer challenge in the middle of a customer's own assessment.

 The customer evidence provision workload

-The single operational difference that distinguishes SAQ D-SP from SAQ D-Merchant is the customer evidence provision obligation.
-Service providers must provide their merchant customers with evidence that the SP's environment is PCI-compliant, in a form the customer can use to support their own attestation.
-The typical evidence package: a copy of the SP's Attestation of Compliance (AOC), a Responsibility Matrix mapping each in-scope PCI control to either the SP or the customer (so the customer knows which controls they still own), and a Customer Security Brief summarising the SP's security posture, breach history, and incident response capability.
+The single operational difference that distinguishes SAQ D-SP from SAQ D-Merchant is customer evidence provision.
+You must give merchant customers evidence that your environment is PCI compliant, in a form they can use to support their own attestation.
+The typical package: your Attestation of Compliance, a responsibility matrix mapping each in-scope control to either you or the customer, and a customer security brief covering your security posture and incident response capability.

-The Responsibility Matrix in particular is a customer-facing document that captures considerable effort.
-For complex SP services with significant shared-responsibility surface area (hosting providers, cloud service providers, full-stack payment processing platforms), the Responsibility Matrix can run 50+ pages with detailed control-by-control mapping.
-Building the matrix once and keeping it current is materially cheaper than reactive responses to individual customer questions.
+The responsibility matrix in particular absorbs more effort than expected.
+For complex SP services with significant shared-responsibility surface, meaning hosting providers, cloud service providers and full-stack payment platforms, it can run to tens of pages of control-by-control mapping.
+Building it once and keeping it current is materially cheaper than answering the same question reactively for every customer that asks.

 Read the official PCI SAQ D-SP document

-The PCI SSC publishes SAQ D-Service Provider v4.0 in the official document library.
-All 347 controls and the service-provider-specific requirements are listed in full.
+The PCI SSC publishes SAQ D-Service Provider v4.0.1 in the official document library.
+Every control and the service-provider-specific requirements are listed in full, and reading it is the cheapest scoping work you will do.

 Frequently asked